emc-mongoose/mongoose/kubernetes/README.md

 > ```
 > This means that the token has expired.
 You need to re-create it with a command `kubeadm token create` on MASTER node.
 Then add this new token to the file `./join_command.sh` after `--token` and restart the script on ADDITIONAL node.

+## Run Mongoose

+To run the mongoose on a cluster, you must run the script  `load-kube.sh` with argument `--start`.

 IN PROGRESS